 Key steps to keep businesses afloat

 While many state governments are forcing non-essential workers to stay home, more and more businesses are adopting a work from home and remote working culture for the foreseeable future.
 While these steps are crucial to help flatten the curve, there come several logistical hurdles businesses must overcome.
 Everything from video conferencing at home to communicating your closure information to current customers, businesses will find themselves in a new norm.
 The U.S Chamber of Commerce compiled this social media graphic “tool kit” to share information on COVID-19 to help spread the word and share useful tips for their followers.

 While the extent to which it won’t be business-as-usual is uncertain, there is help out there and programs are rapidly evolving to become more accessible to all.
 Keeping an eye out and applying for business grants at the national level as well as your local municipalities will offer additional sources of aid during the COVID-19 measures underway.

 Looking for more information?
-Check out our Coronavirus Updates and Resources page for updates and links to help guide your business during this crisis.
+Check out our comprehensive article on the PPP to help guide your business during this crisis.

 Quick Note: This article is provided for informational purposes only, and is not legal, financial, accounting, or tax advice.
 You should consult appropriate professionals for advice on your specific situation. inDinero assumes no liability for actions taken in reliance upon the information contained herein.